ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ## License

-The Pizza Hawaii App is open source software licensed under the MIT license.
+The Pizza Hawaii App is open source software licensed under the Apache-2.0 license.
 Non Commercial use.

 ## Maintainer